smysnk/sikuli-framework/README.md

-SikuliFramework - An Object-Oriented GUI Automation Framework for Sikuli
+SikuliFramework - GUI Automation Framework for Sikuli
 ================

 SikuliFramework provides an object-oriented abstraction on top of [Sikuli](http://www.sikuli.org) to assist with interacting GUI elements, such as sets of buttons, checkboxes, radio buttons, windows and dialogue hierarchies for GUI automation and testing.